It’s spring. Repeating. It’s spring.

 It was sunny, beautiful spring day.
 I was standing in front of the main train station in Amsterdam, and was thinking: “Which way should I go?”
 I had a map.
 I knew what I want to see.
 But first of all I wanted to get wonderfully lost.

 I put down the map, and I’ve seen many things.

-Bikes, historic canals, bikes, naked women in show windows, cannabis coffee shops, another naked women in show windows, yet cannabis coffee shops, and red-light district, where I finally understood I really got lost.
+Bikes, historic canals, bikes, naked women in show windows (eh?), cannabis coffee shops, another naked women in show windows (what?), yet cannabis coffee shops, and red-light district, where I finally understood (thank God) I really got lost.
 I ran away, and stopped in front of the American Book Center.

 “Tie a string to the journal.
 Go for a walk, drag it.”